Vanilla-OS/apx/README.md

 ## Other distros Overview

 #overview
-To use with another distro, you can compile the distro and copy the files to the needed paths.
+To use with another distro, you can compile the to the distro using ``go`` and copy the files to the needed paths.

 First, install ``go`` as a dependency
 > you may need to install ``git`` and or ``curl`` depending on the distro